fgeck/homelab-k8s-v1-alpha/README.md

 - [x] Successfully deploy Cert-Manager which creates valid certificates
 - [x] Successfully deploy Kube-Vip
 - [x] Successfully deploy Traefik
-- [ ] A Traefik pod runs on every node to have some kind of HA setup
+- [x] A Traefik pod runs on every node to have some kind of HA setup. --> Configure as Daemsonset
 - [x] Deploy an app and it is reachable in local network via external IP
 - [x] Deploy an app and it is reachable in local network via some dummy dns + modification of /etc/hosts on a client machine
 - [x] Deploy an app end to end with dedicated certificates (whoami-external)